fivetran/dbt_quickbooks_source/README.md

 ```

 ### Step 4: Enabling/Disabling Models
-Your QuickBooks connector might not sync every table that this package expects.
+Your QuickBooks connection might not sync every table that this package expects.
 This package takes into consideration that not every QuickBooks account utilizes the same transactional tables.

 By default, most variables' values are assumed to be `true` (with exception of  `using_purchase_order` and `using_credit_card_payment_txn`).
 In other to enable or disable the relevant functionality in the package, you will need to add the relevant variables: